JVerbruggen/jrides/docs/advanced_coaster_yml/sections.md

 A section driving the vehicle at a fixed speed.

 **Specification**
-- driveSpeed: Vehicle speed when passing through the section
+- **driveSpeed**: Vehicle speed when passing through the section
-- acceleration: Vehicle acceleration when going too slow
+- **acceleration**: Vehicle acceleration when going too slow
-- deceleration: Vehicle deceleration when going too fast
+- **deceleration**: Vehicle deceleration when going too fast
-- ignoreDirection: Whether the direction of driving is ignored.
+- **ignoreDirection**: Whether the direction of driving is ignored.
 If true, the drive section drives in the direction the vehicle is already traveling at

 **Example**